 So, I have shown you the budget vs. actual variance formula along with the actual variance vs. month chart in Excel.
 Go through the full article carefully to understand it better and apply it afterward according to your needs.
 I hope you find this article helpful and informative.
 If you have any further queries or recommendations, please feel free to contact me.
-And, visit ExcelDemy for many more articles like this.
 Thank you!

-- How to Calculate Sample Variance in Excel (2 Effective Approaches)
+- How to Calculate Portfolio Variance in Excel

-- How to Calculate Mean Variance and Standard Deviation in Excel
+- How to Do Price Volume Variance Analysis in Excel

-- Calculate Variance Using Pivot Table in Excel (with Easy Steps)
+- How to Calculate Schedule Variance Using Excel Formula

 - How to Calculate Variance Inflation Factor in Excel